iakdis/librecamera/README.md

 # Roadmap

 - [ ] More supported languages (See [Contributing](#contributing) below) and Weblate integration
-- [x] (Included in version 1.3.0) Feature: Add photo capture delay option
+- [ ] [Your feature](https://github.com/iakmds/librecamera/issues)
 - [ ] Feature: Add integrated QR-Scanner
+- [ ] Feature: Add "photo capture at phone volume button press" as an option in settings
 - [ ] Feature: Make focus and exposure controls collapsable
+- [ ] Theme: Add a black Dark mode for AMOLED screens
+- [ ] Settings: Add a search bar for the settings
+- [ ] Settings: Add the ability to export and import settings
+- [x] Check tablet support
+- [x] (Included in version 1.3.0) Feature: Add photo capture delay option
 - [x] (Included in version 1.3.0) Feature: Add a capture sound as an option in settings
-- [ ] Feature: Add start capture at phone volume button press as an option in settings
-- [ ] New theme: Black Dark mode for AMOLED screens
-- [x] Check tablet support
-- [ ] [Your feature](https://github.com/iakmds/librecamera/issues)

 # Contributing